fluffythewizard2002bc/bamba/README.md

 # bamba
-building in progree, will consist of react, node, and logic.
+building in progree, will consist of react, node.